mspass-team/mspass/docs/source/user_manual/database_concepts.rst

    one of these collections define a parallel dataset that is the required input for any parallel job.
 *  The Database API simplifies reading and writing.
-   We abstract the always complex process of reading and writing to :code:`save` and :code:`read` methods of the python class Database.
+   We abstract the always complex process of reading and writing the :code:`save_data` and
+   :code:`read_data` methods of the python class Database.
 See the reference manual for details.
 *  Assembling one or more of the wf collections should always be viewed as a preprocessing step to build a clean dataset.
 That